 The point to take from all of this is that Martingale can’t improve your odds of winning.
 It just postpones your losses.
 See Table 4.

 Table 4: Your winning odds aren’t improved by Martingale.
 Your net return is still zero.

-Those people who’re trend followers at heart often believe it’s better to use a reversal the Martingale.
+Those people who’re trend followers at heart often believe it’s better to use a reverse Martingale.
 The anti-Martingale or reverse Martingale tries to do the exact opposite of what’s described above.
-Basically these are trend following strategies that double up on wins, and cut losses quickly.
+Basically it is a trend following strategy that double up on wins, and cut losses quickly.

 Stay Away from “Trending” Currencies